Skip to main content

 Cook Strait airlift, 1983

-Several passengers are securely strapped in and fitted with ear muffs for their flight across Cook Strait in an air force Hercules plane during a 1983 strike by seafarers and other waterfront workers.
-The unions were protesting the presence in Wellington Harbour of the nuclear-armed American warship USS Texas.
-During this and other strikes that held up the Cook Strait car ferries, the government used air force planes to fly passengers and their vehicles from Wellington to the air force base at Woodbourne, near Blenheim.
-The flights, known as Operation Pluto, cost far more than the regular ferry fare.
+These passengers are securely strapped in and fitted with earmuffs for their flight across Cook Strait in an air force Hercules during a 1983 strike by seafarers and waterfront workers.
+The unions were protesting against the presence in Wellington Harbour of the nuclear-armed American warship USS Texas.
+During this and other strikes that kept the Cook Strait car ferries in port, the government used air force planes to fly passengers and their vehicles from Wellington to the air force base at Woodbourne, near Blenheim.
+These flights, known as Operation Pluto, cost much more than a regular ferry crossing.

 Te whakamahi i tēnei tūemi